etiennefd/resume/README.md

 ### Fiction
 * I wrote four complete novels, none of which have been published (but I'm hoping the latest one will be)
 * I have published three short stories in various literary magazines, [one of which](https://www.erudit.org/fr/revues/moebius/2016-n151-moebius03037/85430ac/) was adapted into [a short film](https://www.kinomontreal.com/films/everything-must-go-mon-amour/)

+### Skills I've gotten rusty at but could pick up again if I needed to
+* Typesetting: LaTeX
+* Programming languages: Java, C, C++
+* Languages for data science: R, some Python libraries